 Lung Cancer Subtypes

 Overall, as we would like to note, accurate diagnosis through these methods enables the development of a personalized treatment plan.
-In turn, the individualized plan increases the likelihood of effective management of stage 4 lung cancer.
+In turn, the individualized plan increases the likelihood of effective management of metastatic adenocarcinoma of the lung stage 4.

 Chemotherapy utilizes cytotoxic drugs to target and destroy quickly dividing cancer cells.
 As many know, this treatment can shrink tumors and extend survival.
 However, as the research evidence reports, it often comes with side effects; these include fatigue, nausea, and increased infection risk.
 As for the median survival for patients undergoing chemotherapy, we would like to note that it varies.
 However, according to studies, it is generally between 6 and 12 months.